Samantha Armytage: Seven Network

-In 2003, Armytage joined the Seven Network after being noticed by the network executives while covering the 2003 Canberra Bushfires.
+In 2003, Armytage joined the Seven Network after being noticed by the network executives while covering the 2003 Canberra bushfires.

-In December 2004, Armytage landed her first major presenting role, filling-in as presenter on Seven News Sydney over the Summer non-ratings period.
-Following the non-ratings period she had stints presenting Seven Morning News, the national late news updates, and filling in as presenter of Seven News Sydney.
+In December 2004, Armytage landed her first major presenting role, filling-in as presenter on Seven News Sydney over the summer non-ratings period.
+Following the non-ratings period she had stints presenting Seven Morning News, the national late news updates and filling in as presenter of Seven News Sydney.
 Throughout 2005 and 2006, Armytage was a regular fill-in presenter for Chris Bath on Seven News Sydney.

 In October 2006, Armytage replaced Mike Amor as presenter of Seven 4.30 News.
 She had replaced Rebecca Maddern as presenter when the network moved production from Melbourne to Sydney.

-In 2011, Armytage was a contestant on Dancing With The Stars and continued to file reports for Sunday Night, while also being a regular fill-in presenter on Sunrise, Today Tonight and The Morning Show.
+In 2011, Armytage was a contestant on Dancing with the Stars and continued to file reports for Sunday Night while also being a regular fill-in presenter on Sunrise, Today Tonight and The Morning Show.

 In 2014, Armytage presented the makeover reality show Bringing Sexy Back, which was cancelled after one season due to low ratings.

-In October 2021, the Seven Network announced that Armytage will take part in Seven's race day coverage and appear as a special guest on the reality show The Farmer Wants a Wife when it returns in 2022.
+In October 2021, the Seven Network announced that Armytage would take part in Seven's race day coverage and appear as a special guest on the reality show The Farmer Wants a Wife when it returned in 2022.

-In February 2023, the Seven Network announced that Armytage will host the new season of The Farmer Wants a Wife.
+In February 2023, the Seven Network announced that Armytage would host the new season of The Farmer Wants a Wife.

 Sunrise and Weekend Sunrise

 In June 2007, Armytage was appointed co-host of Weekend Sunrise alongside Andrew O'Keefe, replacing Lisa Wilkinson who moved to Today on the Nine Network.

 In June 2013, Armytage was announced as the replacement for Sunrise co-host Melissa Doyle; she began her position that September.

-On 8 March 2021, Armytage announced her resignation from Sunrise, to spend more time with her family.
+On 8 March 2021, Armytage announced her resignation from Sunrise to spend more time with her family.
 Her final show was on 11 March 2021.

+Nine Network

+In September 2024, it was rumoured Armytage had signed a deal to join the Nine Network.
+In October 2024, this was confirmed as Armytage was announced as host of Nine's upcoming adaptation of The Golden Bachelor.

+In December 2024, Armytage filled in for Sarah Abo as co-host on Today.
+The Nine Network announced in November 2025 that Armytage would again fill in for Abo during the holiday season.

 Other

 In 2017, Armytage joined News Corp Australia lifestyle magazine Stellar as a columnist.

-In collaboration with Stellar, Armytage launched her own podcast called Something to Talk About with Samantha Armytage on 28 February 2021.
+In collaboration with Stellar, Armytage launched her own podcast called Something to Talk About with Samantha Armytage in February 2021.